 \section{Abstract}

-Large vision-language models (LVLMs) have achieved impressive results in various visual question-answering and reasoning tasks through vision instruction tuning on specific datasets.
-However, there is still significant room for improvement in the alignment between visual and language modalities.
-Previous methods to enhance this alignment typically require external models or data, heavily depending on their capabilities and quality, which inevitably sets an upper bound on performance.
-In this paper, we propose \ours, a framework that enhances visual and language modality alignment through self-improvement, eliminating the needs for external models or data. \ours leverages prompts from existing vision instruction tuning datasets to self-generate responses and employs an in-context self-critic mechanism to select response pairs for preference tuning.
-The key innovation is the introduction of three vision metrics during the in-context self-critic process, which can guide the LVLM in selecting responses that enhance image comprehension.
-Through experiments across 14 hallucination and comprehensive benchmarks, we demonstrate that \ours not only improves model performance across all benchmarks but also achieves superior modality alignment, outperforming previous approaches.
+Large vision-language models (LVLMs) have achieved impressive results in visual question-answering and reasoning tasks through vision instruction tuning on specific datasets.
+However, there remains significant room for improvement in aligning visual and language modalities.
+Existing methods often depend on external models or data, leading to uncontrollable and unstable alignment results.
+In this paper, we propose SIMA, a self-improvement framework that enhances visual and language modality alignment without external dependencies.
+SIMA leverages existing vision instruction tuning datasets to self-generate responses, incorporating an in-context self-critic mechanism that constructs preference pairs for tuning.
+Crucially, our approach allows LVLMs to act as critics by designing effective critic prompts, eliminating the need for additional fine-tuning with external instruction data.
+We introduce three novel visual metrics within the self-critic process to guide judgement, significantly improving the accuracy of self-critic.
+Through extensive experiments across 14 hallucination and comprehensive benchmarks, we demonstrate that SIMA significantly improves LVLM's performance and outperforms previous approaches, achieving superior modality alignment.